dontry/my_gatsby_blog/content/blog/2019-06-12-nextjs-ie-support.md

 ---
 date: '2019-06-12'
 title: 'Browser support issues in Next.js'
-excerpts: 'Tricks and hacks for browser compatability'
+excerpts: 'Tricks and hacks for browser compatibility'
 ---

 Browser compatibility is a pain in the arse for many front-end developers.
 Although most modern browsers have supported the new features or syntax which mitigates the issues, the notorious IE browser is likely to be haunting around for a couple of years.
 Thus it is essential for us to learn some tricks to address these issues.